MicrosoftDocs/cpp-docs/docs/mfc/reference/cobject-class.md

 The default version is automatically called by the constructor of your derived class.

 If your class is serializable (it incorporates the `IMPLEMENT_SERIAL` macro), then you must have a default constructor (a constructor with no arguments) in your class declaration.
-If you do not need a default constructor, declare a private or protected "empty" constructor.
+If you don't need a default constructor, declare a private or protected "empty" constructor.
 For more information, see [Using `CObject`](../../mfc/using-cobject.md).

 The standard C++ default class copy constructor does a member-by-member copy.
 The presence of the private `CObject` copy constructor guarantees a compiler error message if the copy constructor of your class is needed but not available.
-You must therefore provide a copy constructor if your class requires this capability.
+Provide a copy constructor if your class requires this capability.

 ### Example